 The problem is Ben Urwand, it isn’t.
 Your endnotes would make M.C.
 Escher proud.

-Through The Collaboration, the long dead Nazi regime gets to do just that, as in Urwand’s story, the bad guys are the Jews.
+Through The Collaboration, the long dead Nazi regime gets to do just that.
+In Urwand’s story, the bad guys are the Jews.
 The realities of the time are nothing.
 The pervasive and frightening anti-Semitism within America is stripped away; the constrictive regulatory environment is denied; and the moguls’ covert and other personal efforts, such as paying for spies to infiltrate pro-Nazi groups, and private, unrecorded actions, all get in the way of Urwand’s fable.

 Instead, everyone has a good laugh about Hitler’s love of King Kong and Mickey Mouse.